Fairblock/docs/docs/learn/cryptography and flow (TIBE)/cryptography.md

 # v1 Cryptography

 Fairblock v1 mainly focuses on using HE and Threshold Identity-Based Encryption (tIBE) (aka MPC-IBE, conditional decryption or witness encryption) for its services as a chain.
 The reason behind choosing HE and tIBE is high TPS, minimal bandwidth overhead, and high security.
-In this section we'll focus on tIBE:
+In this section we'll focus on tIBE (for pre-execution confidentiality, selective disclosure, sealed-bid auctions, and **not confidential HE transfers**):

 1. What is IBE and tIBE
 2. What basic functions are exposed to chains and Apps integrating with Fairblock